Raymond1785/how-to-ask-better-questions/README.md

 # How to Ask Better Questions

-**Lessons learned from real development projects.**

-> **Every successful system starts with understanding the business, not just implementing the solution.**
+> **Better questions lead to better decisions.**
+> **Better decisions create better outcomes.**

+**Real stories.
+Real lessons.
+Better thinking.**

 ---

-## Why this repository?
+## Why this project?

-After more than 20 years of working on SAP implementation, global rollouts, AMS, and enterprise transformation projects, I realized that many expensive redesigns were not caused by poor technology.
+If you've ever faced a difficult decision, a complex problem, or felt that the obvious solution wasn't the right one, this project is for you.

+Every day, we make decisions.

+Some are small.
+Some change projects.
+Some change careers.
+Some even change lives.

+Many poor outcomes are not caused by a lack of knowledge or experience.

-They happened because the wrong questions were asked—or the right questions were never asked.
+They happen because we started with the wrong question—or never asked the right one in the first place.

-This repository documents real stories, practical lessons, and design thinking from enterprise projects.

-Not to teach SAP.

-But to encourage better thinking before making design decisions.
+This project is about learning how to think better by asking better questions.

 ---

+## What you'll gain

+This isn't a collection of answers.

+It's a collection of ways to think.

+You'll discover how to:

+- Ask better questions before making important decisions
+- Recognize hidden assumptions behind people, processes, and ideas
+- Look beyond the obvious solution
+- Solve today's problems while preventing tomorrow's
+- Make better decisions in work and in life

+---

 ## What you'll find here

-* Real project stories
+Every article is built around a real story.

-* Lessons learned from enterprise implementations
+Some come from enterprise projects.

-* Business thinking behind system design
-* Master data and architecture discussions
-* Questions that changed the direction of a project
+Some come from everyday life.

+Some begin with a simple conversation.

+Together, they explore how better questions can lead to better decisions.

 ---

 ## My philosophy

-> **Every successful SAP project starts with understanding the business, not just implementing SAP.**

-I believe successful implementations depend on better business decisions—not just better technology.
+After more than 20 years of enterprise consulting, I've learned one lesson that applies far beyond technology.

+The quality of our decisions is limited by the quality of the questions we ask.

 My approach is simple.

 > **Solve today's problem.**
 > **Prevent tomorrow's.**
-> **Build better systems.**
+> **Keep learning.**

-Because the cost of asking the wrong question is often rebuilding the entire system.
+Because the cost of asking the wrong question is often much greater than the cost of finding the right answer.

 ---

 ## About the stories

-Every story is based on real project experience.
+Every story is inspired by real experiences.

-Some details have been modified or generalized to respect client confidentiality, but the lessons and design principles remain authentic.
+Some details have been modified or generalized to respect privacy and confidentiality.

+The stories may change.

+The lessons do not.

 ---